Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Problem Setup and Threat Models

-The rise of advanced speech synthesis models—both text-to-speech (TTS)~\cite{wang_2017_interspeech} and voice conversion (VC)~\cite{kaneko_2017_interspeech}, and neural codec-based generators~\cite{lu_2024_interspeech}—poses a significant threat to the integrity and trustworthiness of modern communication systems.
-These models can be used to impersonate individuals, generate persuasive misinformation, and compromise authentication systems.
+The rise of advanced speech synthesis models—including text-to-speech (TTS)~\cite{wang_2017_interspeech}, voice conversion (VC)~\cite{kaneko_2017_interspeech}, and neural codec-based generators~\cite{lu_2024_interspeech}—poses a significant threat to the integrity and trustworthiness of modern communication systems.
 TTS systems generate speech from arbitrary text inputs using a target speaker’s voice, while VC systems modify a source speaker’s voice to resemble a target speaker’s voice, preserving the linguistic content.
 Neural codec-based generators can produce synthetic audio by compressing and reconstructing speech, potentially combining characteristics of both TTS and VC, or performing other generative transformations.
-From a security and forensic perspective, it is critical to develop techniques that can reliably detect AI-generated audio.
-But detection alone is not sufficient.
-It is also of great relevance to be able to attribute synthetic audio to its generative source.
-This enables defenders to (1) trace the origin of misinformation or impersonation attacks, (2) hold the creators of malicious content accountable, and (3) design targeted countermeasures against specific synthesis models—for example, in high-security environments (like banking voice authentication or governmental communications), systems might deploy lightweight model-specific classifiers to flag suspicious audio in real-time, apply adaptive thresholds based on the known behavior of the synthesis model, or use the model’s outputs to adversarially train more robust detection systems.
-It is also of importance from the perspective of the model owner, since it can be employed to detect model theft or the illegal usage of a model.
+From a security and forensics perspective, it is critical to develop techniques that can reliably detect AI-generated audio.
+However, detection alone is not sufficient: it is equally important to attribute synthetic speech to its generative source.
+Attribution enables defenders to (1) trace the origin of misinformation or impersonation attacks, (2) hold the creators of malicious content accountable, and (3) design targeted countermeasures against specific synthesis models.
+For instance, in high-security environments such as banking voice authentication or governmental communications, systems might deploy lightweight model-specific classifiers to flag suspicious audio in real time, apply adaptive thresholds based on the known behavior of the synthesis model, or use model outputs to adversarially train more robust detection systems.
+Attribution is also important from the perspective of model owners, since it can help detect model theft or the illegal use of a model.

 \textbf{Attacker model:} We assume a non-adaptive adversary with access to one or more generative speech models.
-These may be public (e.g., open-source) or proprietary systems, and the attacker can generate synthetic audio, which is transmitted losslessly to the target system.
+These may be public (e.g., open-source) or proprietary systems, and the attacker can generate synthetic audio, which is then transmitted to the target system.
 During transmission, the audio may be subject to lossy transformations such as echo effects, environmental noise, MP3 compression, or reverberation.
 The adversary does not know which detection or attribution mechanism will be used by the defender.

 \textbf{Defender model:} The defender aims to detect or attribute potentially fake audio samples.
 Their capabilities vary across scenarios—ranging from having access to generated data from only one synthesis model to having data from multiple generators.
 Attribution relies on the audio samples alone, without knowledge of the internal workings of the generative models.